‘Build Like a Beaver’ Creates Watershed Resilience in the Eastern Sierra Nevada

 If you would like to join us in building capacity for nature-based solutions and process-based restoration in California, please sign up for both the OAEC WATER Institute and the Cal PBR Network’s newsletters to learn more.

-Many thanks to the following CalPBR Network partners who contributed to the planning, facilitating, funding, and teaching at this training:
+This year’s Build Like a Beaver training was made possible by generous funding and in-kind labor donations from the Mooretown Rancheria and OAEC.
+Additional thanks to the following CalPBR Network partners who contributed to the planning, facilitation, site preparation, and teaching at this training:

 Karen Pope, Retired USFS Pacific Southwest Research Station